Malaria & Safety – Hell's Gate NP

 Malaria & Vaccinations

 Several vaccinations are recommended before coming to Kenya.
-Hell’s Gate NP (and Naivasha) lies in a malaria area and precautions should be taken.
+Hell’s Gate (and Naivasha) lies in a malaria area and precautions should be taken.
 Aside from antimalarials, the use of mosquito repellent containing DEET is highly recommended.
 Covering up in the evening minimizes the risk of being bitten too.

 Wildlife Viewing